House of Lords: History

+Early history

-The House of Lords developed from the "Great Council" (Magnum Concilium) that advised the king during medieval times.
+The House of Lords developed from the "Great Council" (Magnum Concilium) that advised the king during medieval times, dating back to the early 11th century.
 This royal council came to be composed of ecclesiastics, noblemen, and representatives of the counties of England and Wales (afterwards, representatives of the boroughs as well).
-The first English Parliament is often considered to be the "Model Parliament" (held in 1295), which included archbishops, bishops, abbots, earls, barons, and representatives of the shires and boroughs.
+The first English Parliament is often considered to be either Simon de Montfort's Parliament (held in 1265) or the "Model Parliament" (held in 1295), which included archbishops, bishops, abbots, earls, barons, and representatives of the shires and boroughs.

 The power of Parliament grew slowly, fluctuating as the strength of the monarchy grew or declined.
 For example, during much of the reign of Edward II (1307–1327), the nobility was supreme, the Crown weak, and the shire and borough representatives entirely powerless.

-During the reign of Edward II's successor, Edward III, Parliament clearly separated into two distinct chambers: the House of Commons (consisting of the shire and borough representatives) and the House of Lords (consisting of the archbishops, bishops, abbots and nobility).
+During the reign of King Edward II's successor, Edward III (1327–1377), Parliament clearly separated into two distinct chambers: the House of Commons (consisting of the shire and borough representatives) and the House of Lords (consisting of the archbishops, bishops, abbots and nobility).
 The authority of Parliament continued to grow, and during the early 15th century both Houses exercised powers to an extent not seen before.
 The Lords were far more powerful than the Commons because of the great influence of the great landowners and the prelates of the realm.

 The power of the nobility declined during the civil wars of the late 15th century, known as the Wars of the Roses.
 Much of the nobility was killed on the battlefield or executed for participation in the war, and many aristocratic estates were lost to the Crown.
 Moreover, feudalism was dying, and the feudal armies controlled by the barons became obsolete.
 Henry VII (1485–1509) clearly established the supremacy of the monarch, symbolised by the "Crown Imperial".
 The domination of the Sovereign continued to grow during the reigns of the Tudor monarchs in the 16th century.
 The Crown was at the height of its power during the reign of Henry VIII (1509–1547).